krishnakanthnakka/Transferable_Perturbations/README.md

 ## Learning Transferable Adversarial Perturbations

 This is an official release of the paper **Learning Transferable Adversarial Perturbations**.
-I'm going through unfortunate medical emergency of a fami;ly member.
+I'm going through unfortunate medical emergency of a family member.
 It will be updated by December 12 week-end.
 Thank you all for understanding.